maarten-pennings/6502/README.md

 ## Clock
 We need a clock, a source of pulses.
 There are several options.
 Remember that a classical 6502 runs at 1MHz.
-It seems that not match variantion is allowed in the clock frequency for the old variants.
+It seems that not much variation is allowed in the clock frequency for the old variants.
 It seems that the new variants allow much more variation.
 Anyhow, I don't need speed (that only causes all kinds of electrical problems).
 I prefer slow, as in hand clocked, to see in detail what is going on.